SAP-samples/btp-onboarding/docs/SAP-Joule-for-Consultants-Custom-Knowledge/blog/enhance-sap-joule-for-consultants-with-custom-knowledge-grounding.md

 A Destination Service connects AI Core Document Grounding to SAP Joule for Consultants.
 Configure it as follows.

+> **Note:** The Destination Service instance runs in the Cloud Foundry runtime, so the subaccount needs Cloud Foundry enabled with a space available — see [2.2 b) Set Up the Cloud Foundry Environment](#22-object-store).
+If you set up Object Store earlier, this is already in place.

 - In your subaccount, open **Instances and Subscriptions** and click **Create**.
 - Select **Destination Service** with the `lite` plan, fill in the required fields, and click **Create** to provision the instance.